abirismyname/actions-hackpod-template/README.md

 Here are a couple pointer on the next steps:
 1. We created a starter kit AWS CloudFormation template for the [ECS cluster](templates/cluster.yaml).
 You can use it to deploy the supporting ECS infrastructure.
 2. Check out the existing [GitHub workflows files](.github/workflows) for inspiration.
-3. Split into team and start coding!
+3. Split into teams and start coding!